Tlabrahamson/100-days-of-code/log.md

 **Thoughts:** Honestly, I feel drained.
 There is so much going on outside of coding right now.
 It's hard to stay focused.

 **Link to work:** N/A

+### Day 27: June 3, 2020

+**Today's Progress:** Taking a little break from data structures to work on building a project.
+I started working with user authentication again and utilized auth0 for handling.
+I found it to be a bit more streamlined than Firebase and will no probably start from scratch with my social media project.
+It just seems like it may be worth it for handling the authentication.
+I still need to figure out what I want to do about a database though...Firebase?

+**Thoughts:** Still feeling bummed.
+I want to build.
+I want to get hired.
+I want to feel good.

+**Link to work:** N/A